 Individuals accompanying an athlete or member of the entertainment industry to assist in a specific event or performance may apply for O-2 visas.
 To qualify you must be an integral part of the performance or essential to the production and have critical skills and experience with the O-1 that cannot be readily performed by a U.S. worker.

 Your sponsor is required to file a petition, Form I-129, on your behalf with the U.S. Citizenship and Immigration Services (USCIS) and should contact them for further information.
 If you are traditionally self-employed or use agents to arrange short-term employment with numerous employers, an agent may file the petition on your behalf.
 An agent may also file a petition on behalf of a foreign employer.
 It is the responsibility of the USCIS to determine whether you meet the extraordinary ability test.
-Applicants are required to provide proof of an approved petition for the sponsoring O-1 at the time of their interview.
+Applicants should provide a copy of the issued U.S. visa for the sponsoring O-1 at the time of their interview.

 P-1/P-2/P-3 Visa - Athletes, entertainers and artists and their essential support personnel